NiantaoZ/SplitRLC/SplitRLC-main/RL_training/README.md

-# FedAdapt: RL training for FedAdapt agent
+# SplitRLC: RL training for the agent

 We provide the configration and source code of training the RL agent in our paper.
 If you want to reproduce the RL training results or train the RL agent based on your own devices, please refer to the RL design in our paper.